KomodoPlatform/NotaryNodes/notarynodes/chainmakers/README.md

 ## Disclosure

 Siu is an official KMD team member, Jorian is not.
-Chainmakers is an independent business, operated by only Siu and Jorian.
+Chainmakers is an independent business, managed by Siu and Jorian.
 Chainmakers has no official connection to Komodo, though Chainmakers has close ties with Komodo.

 https://chainmake.rs/
+support@chainmake.rs